-On-Campus student jobs are classified according to the skills and experience required, either Level 4 or Level 5, with Level 5 being the highest.
+On-Campus student jobs are classified according to the skills and experience required, either Regular Student Worker or Advanced Level Student Worker.

-- Level 4: Semi-skilled or positions with some degree of specialized knowledge or training requiring little or no experience and are routine and well-supervised.
+- Regular Student Worker: Base level positions with some degree of specialized knowledge or training requiring little or no experience and are routine and well-supervised.
 Examples of these types of positions are file clerks, food service workers, campus tour guides, office assistants, and data entry clerks.

-- Level 5: Designates a category of jobs, with wages being determined individually based on comparable or identical full-time positions.
+- Advanced Level Student Worker: Designates a category of jobs, with wages being determined individually based on comparable or identical full-time positions.
 The skill requirements and employee responsibilities of such positions are identical for student employees and full-time employees.
-These jobs may also include those positions in which a student has worked during the previous quarter in an on-campus co-op position, and is continuing in the position as a regular student employee.
+These jobs may also include those positions in which a student has worked during the previous term in an on-campus co-op position, and is continuing in the position as a regular student employee.
 These jobs also require a highly specialized skill and/or several years of previous experience.
-Examples of Level 5 jobs are web developers, research assistants, computer programmers, and supervisor positions.
+Examples are web developers, research assistants, computer programmers, and supervisor positions.

 The average student works 8 to 12 hours a week.
 While classes are in session, students may work up to a maximum of 20 hours per week, if the job permits.
 When classes are not in session, students may be able to work up to 40 hours per week.
 The number of hours per week and actual hours to be worked will be determined by the employer.
 Most on-campus employers will work around the student's class schedule.